Tilea Campaign, Part 45

 He strode over to the barrels, mounted perpendicularly on the carriage pushed before the wheel, and clunked his brass linstock against the iron.

 “This … isn’t real.
 It is an illusion, a trick.
 Nothing more than stage scenery.
 These barrels are unfit to fire anything more than a flash of smoke.
-They are thin, brittle, the casting riddled with flaws.
-While the whole thing is just strong enough to hold itself together while being moved, it could never be expected to launch a grenado.
+They are too thin, quite brittle, the casting riddled with flaws.
+The whole thing is strong enough to hold itself together while being moved, but it could never be expected to launch a grenado.
 That massive piece of sky-stone behind the barrels is almost entirely impotent, perhaps having long since been drained of its power.
 The engine pushing it is real enough.
-The weapon itself is but the image of bombard.”
+The weapon itself, however, is but the image of bombard.”

 It looked convincing to Bernado.
 Yet, if what the maestro claimed was true, then it would be the final piece of the puzzle.